dtcenter/METplus/docs/Users_Guide/installation.rst

     -  See the manage externals section of this documentation to download the GFDL vortex tracker automatically as part of the system.

-    -  To download and install in your own location get http://dtcenter.org/sites/default/files/community-code/gfdl/standalone_gfdl-vortextracker_v3.9a.tar.gz and follow the instructions listed in that archive to build on your system.
+    -  To download and install locally get http://dtcenter.org/sites/default/files/community-code/gfdl/standalone_gfdl-vortextracker_v3.9a.tar.gz and follow the instructions listed in that archive to build on a local system.

     -  Instructions on how to configure and use the GFDL tracker are found here https://dtcenter.org/sites/default/files/community-code/gfdl/standalone_tracker_UG_v3.9a.pdf